CiscoSE/realtime_file_dlp/README.md

 ```
 https://webexapis.com/v1/contents/Y2lzY29zcGFyazovL3VybjpURUFNOnVzLXdlc3QtMl9yL0NPTlRFTlQvNWI1NzAyZjAtMmJhNS0xMWVjLWIyYWUtNmQwNjAwMzBkYTg2LzA?allow=dlpEvaluating
 ```
-the GET/HEAD should be to
+the GET/HEAD should go to
 ```
 https://webexapis.com/v1/contents/Y2lzY29zcGFyazovL3VybjpURUFNOnVzLXdlc3QtMl9yL0NPTlRFTlQvNWI1NzAyZjAtMmJhNS0xMWVjLWIyYWUtNmQwNjAwMzBkYTg2LzA?allow=dlpEvaluating,dlpUnchecked
 ```
 At that moment the Webex application displays a "progress indicator" (a running circle next to the file) which informs the sender that the file is being scanned.
-This example is using HTTP HEAD to read the MIME type.
-It saves time and also doesn't store unwanted copies of users' content.
+This example is using HTTP HEAD to read the file MIME type.
+This saves time and also doesn't store unwanted copies of users' content.
 HTTP GET can be used to get a full copy of the file and perform scanning of its content.
 For example for viruses or confidential information.

-Once the decision is made, the DLP application has to respond with HTTP PUT to file URL with parameter **result** with value of **reject** or **approve**.
+Once the decision is made, the DLP application has to respond with HTTP PUT to file URL with parameter **result** and value of **reject** or **approve**.
 For example:
 ```
 https://webexapis.com/v1/contents/Y2lzY29zcGFyazovL3VybjpURUFNOnVzLXdlc3QtMl9yL0NPTlRFTlQvNWI1NzAyZjAtMmJhNS0xMWVjLWIyYWUtNmQwNjAwMzBkYTg2LzA?result=reject
 ```